aringo/rustybanger/README.md

 - SIMD-JSON fast-path (enable with `--features simd`)
 - Multi-worker parsing
 - COPY-only bulk loads
-- Sparse HTML side table
+- HTML is no longer stored in Postgres; it is only emitted in JSON output

 ## Prereqs